Orpius/SDK/docs/UserGuide/index.md

-Welcome to **Orpius** — the secure AI platform that gives you everything you need to integrate, build, and use generative AI without the complexity of managing the underlying technology.
+Welcome to **Orpius** — the secure AI platform that gives you everything you need to integrate, build, and use generative AI without the complexity of building and managing the underlying technology.

 Security and privacy are built into Orpius from the ground up.
 Data is secured both **at rest and in transit**, secrets are managed safely